pagkly/Zed/Investopedia3/Don't Miss Out on Property Tax Deductions.md

 To claim a property tax deduction, the tax must apply only to the value of the personal property owned and be charged on an annual basis, irrespective of when the government collects it from you.
 Therefore, if the state tax was only charged at the time the property was purchased then it does not meet the IRS definition of a deductible personal property tax.

 As stated earlier, property tax can only be deducted if the owner chooses to itemize deductions.
-It makes sense for a taxpayer to itemize deductions if the sum of all their eligible itemized expenses is greater than the [standard deduction](https://www.investopedia.com/terms/s/standarddeduction.asp) allowed in a given tax year.
+It makes sense for a taxpayer to itemize deductions if the sum of all their eligible itemized expenses is greater than the [[standard deduction]](https://www.investopedia.com/terms/s/standarddeduction.asp) allowed in a given tax year.

 ## Pros and Cons of the Property Tax Deduction

 From time to time there is talk of eliminating the property tax deduction.
-One of the arguments for doing so is that the deduction—along with the federal [mortgage interest deduction](https://www.investopedia.com/terms/home-mortgage-interest.asp)—discriminates against renters and encourages people to take on more debt.
+One of the arguments for doing so is that the deduction—along with the federal [[mortgage interest deduction]](https://www.investopedia.com/terms/home-mortgage-interest.asp)—discriminates against renters and encourages people to take on more debt.
 Proponents of retaining the property tax deduction say that it promotes homeownership.

 The Tax Cuts and Jobs Act of 2017 capped the deduction for state and local taxes, including property taxes, at a total of $10,000 ($5,000 if married filing separately), starting in 2018.
 Previously, there was no limit on the deduction.

-In addition, under the new law homeowners who deduct [mortgage interest](https://www.investopedia.com/terms/m/mortgageinterest.asp) are limited to the amount they pay on $750,000 worth of debt, down from $1 million.
+In addition, under the new law homeowners who deduct [[mortgage interest]](https://www.investopedia.com/terms/m/mortgageinterest.asp) are limited to the amount they pay on $750,000 worth of debt, down from $1 million.
 Interest on homes bought on or before Dec.
 15, 2017 is grandfathered in at the previous rate.

 Because the standard deduction doubled in 2018, the predictions are that fewer homeowners will itemize their deductions.
 Thus, fewer property owners will claim the property tax deduction.